Josh Whippy: USA Selects

 In September 2017, it was announced that Whippy had been selected for the USA Selects roster for the 2017 Americas Pacific Challenge.
 Daly made his debut with the USA Selects on October 11, 2017, starting at left wing and scoring a try, in the Selects' 49–36 victory over Uruguay.

 USA Eagles

 In October 2017, it was announced that Whippy had been selected for the USA Eagles roster for their end-of-year tests.
 However, Whippy did not make an appearance with the Eagles at that time.
 Whippy made his debut with the Eagles on February 10, 2018, appearing as a substitute, in the Eagles' 29–10 victory over Canada in the 2018 Americas Rugby Championship (ARC).
 Whippy scored his first try for the Eagles on March 3, 2018, appearing as a substitute, in the Eagles' 61–19 victory over Uruguay in the ARC.

 Personal life

 Josh Whippy has a twin brother named Jared who also plays rugby.
 The two have played together for United Rugby Club, at BYU, with the Utah Selects, and for the Utah Warriors.
-Josh got married in December 2016 and had a daughter in January of 2018.
+Josh got married in December 2016 and had a daughter in January 2018.